Lau-bit/Javascript-course/README.md

 >No noticeable errors
 >Project has comments
 >Has readme-file
+>Code is formatted
 >Is deployed to GitHub and Netlify
+>Easy to use and clean UI

-I would give this project 19 points.
+I would give this project around 21 points.